redhat-cop/network.base/README.md

 This repository contains the `network.base` Ansible Collection.

 ## Description
-The `network.base` application acts as core for other validated content, as it provides the platform agnostic role called Resource Manager.
+The `network.base` application acts as a core for other validated content, as it provides the platform-agnostic role called Resource Manager.
-This validated content provides a single platform-agnostics entry point to manage all the resources supported for a given network OS.
+This validated content provides a single platform-agnostic entry point to manage all the resources supported for a given network OS.

 ## Tested with Ansible